taldoron84/xap-docs-sbp/wan-gateway-master-slave-replication.markdown

 # Configuring Master-Slave Replication

 The master-slave topology configuration is simply implemented through delegators on the master (New York) and a sink on each slave (London, Hong Kong).
-In this case, New York's site will be the active site while London and  Hong Kong will be the passive sites.
+In this case, New York's site will be the active site while London and
+Hong Kong will be the passive sites.
 While the slave sites are passive,  this does not necessarily mean that no work is done in these sites.
 However, in  terms of replication over the WAN, these sites should not replicate to  the other sites and usually should not alter data replicated from other sites because it may cause conflicts:

 {{%tabs%}}

-{{%tab "  New York Space "%}}
+{{%tab "New York Space"%}}

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>